-Please join the Albumism team in celebrating Fatboy Slim’s musical legacy and share your personal memories of him with us in the comments below!
+Please join the Albumism team in celebrating Fatboy Slim’s musical legacy and revisit audio & video highlights from his career below!

 Born: July 31, 1963

 Biography: Norman "Jack-of-All-Genres" Cook, in addition to his former occupations as bassist for the Housemartins and one-third of acid house hitmakers Pizzaman, is also the man behind one of the most popular of the new flock of English "Brit-hop" producers, Fatboy Slim.
 Releasing his Fatboy material through club staple Skint, Cook's raucous blend of house, acid, funk, hip-hop, electro, and techno has added to his already formidable reputation as one of the foremost all-around producers on the U.K. club scene.